elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The singleton pattern belongs to the Creational design pattern category.
+      <strong>Interview Response:</strong> The singleton pattern is a type of Creational design pattern.
     </div>
   </div>
 </details>

 ---

-### How do Singletons differ from static classes or objects?
+### What distinguishes Singletons from static classes or objects?

 <details>
   <summary>